tenzir/tenzir/web/docs/try/quickstart.md

 record that has a field of type `ip`.
 :::

-We used a value predicate earlier when searching via `where /.*SHELLCODE.*/`.
+We used a short form of a type extractor earlier when searching via `where /.*SHELLCODE.*/`.
 Let's do this for IP addresses.
-And let's also pick something different from JSON output, to showcase that VAST it's not hard to change the last step of rendering data:
+And let's also pick something different from JSON output, to showcase that it's not hard to change the last step of rendering data:

 ```bash
 vast export ascii '172.17.2.163 | head 10'